nxltm/rotv/README.md

 He reveals that he was the last member of an ancient cosmic peacekeeping order dubbed the Conclave, tasked upon themselves to purge any Void evil before it overtakes anyone.

-Far away from Primordial status and clad in a rare metal armor, he befriended Drax after saving him, after he was on the verge of Void corruption.
-Now, together, they travel the universe, as Elros trained and conditioned battle-hungry Drax to know when and where to strike.
+Far away from Primordial status and clad in a rare metal armor, he befriended Amar after saving him, after he was on the verge of Void corruption.
+Now, together, they travel the universe, as Elios trained and conditioned battle-hungry Amar to know when and where to strike.

-### Draxamâthron
+### Amar-athron

-**Drax (age 4.0m.):** , an infernal dragon born from a core of a dying star, graces the vast emptiness of the cosmos, all to protect his own kind from the Void.
+**Amar (age 4.0m.):** An infernal dragon born from a core of a dying star, graces the vast emptiness of the cosmos, all to protect his own kind from the Void.

-Having been saved by Elios himself after being subjugated by the Void in his previous life, Drax, now scarred and diminished into his lowest form, befriends him and soon joins Corbin on his quest.
+Having been saved by Elios himself after being subjugated by the Void in his previous life, Amar, now scarred and diminished into his lowest form, befriends him and soon joins Corbin on his quest.

 His true form may be revealed only when necessary to become larger than a star, overwhelming his foes with valiant strength and an all-consuming fire.